DataDog/integrations-extras/fauna/README.md

 ### Validation

-Once configured correctly, within ten minutes you should see metrics in the [Fauna Overview Dashboard][7] and queries in the [Datadog Log Explorer][4] under the 'fauna' service.
+Once configured correctly, within ten minutes you should see logs in the [Fauna Overview Dashboard][7] as well in the [Datadog Log Explorer][4] under the 'fauna' service.

 ### Uninstallation
  - Visit the [Fauna Integrations Page][2] and remove the Datadog integration.